Teacher Licensure for Elementary (1-6)

 MCLA requires a major in Education for students seeking elementary licensure.
 The elementary licensure program prepares students to become educated and competent elementary school teachers.
 The curriculum emphasizes a well-rounded education, early field experiences, and the study of research and knowledge related to effective teaching and learning.

-Formal application for admission into the Student Teaching Practicum requires an overall 2.8 GPA, with no grade below a C in required licensure courses, successful completion of Phases I and II, passing scores on the Massachusetts Tests for Educator Licensure (MTEL; see the education department for the required MTELs for each specific licensure area), two recommendations, and a successful interview.
+Students must apply for, and be accepted into, the Student Teaching Practicum.
+Acceptance requires the student to have met all requirements, including passing scores on the Massachusetts Tests for Educator Licensure (MTEL).
+Please see the Education Department for all requirements.
 Students must have departmental approval to enroll in more than 12 credits during the Student Teaching Practicum.
 Upon completion of the elementary licensure program, the student is eligible for Initial licensure (1-6).

-To fulfill the requirements for the elementary licensure program, students must complete a major in education, which includes the licensure program.
-Candidates for Initial licensure must complete coursework in the following areas:
+To fulfill the requirements for the elementary licensure program, students must complete a liberal arts/science major as well as a major in education, which includes the licensure program.
+Candidates for Initial licensure must also complete specific coursework in the following subject matter areas:

-Students should meet with an education department advisor during their first year to learn how these subject matter courses may also fulfill MCLA core curriculum requirements.
+Students should meet with an Education Department advisor during their first semester to discuss the requirements for the licensure program, including to learn how subject matter courses may also fulfill MCLA core curriculum requirements.

 - Environmental Studies